Silvestre08/AngularDeepDives/TemplateDrivenForms/README.md

   }
 }
 ```

 In the component classe file the new control value accessor needs to be imported.

 ## Custom input controls

+We created a new component first, called profile-icon-selector that shows all icons if the user did not select an icon.